hyunzi/ai-practice/week3-practice/data/devdocs/stripe/get-started/development-environment.md

 ### Install the library

-- With **Maven**, place the following in your project?™s pom.xml file:
+- With **Maven**, place the following in your project?ï¿½s pom.xml file:

 ```xml
 <dependency>